Last updated on

 - In a small bowl, combine the vinegar and baking soda until it fizzes and then add to the batter.
 Stir until blended.

-- Divide the batter evenly between the prepared pans (about 16 oz. of batter in each).
+- Divide the batter evenly between the prepared pans (about 16 oz. of batter in each 8-inch or 12oz in each 6-inch).

 - Let pans cool on wire rack for about 10-15 minutes before inverting the cakes onto racks.
 Let cool completely.